mperez83/GJ-Sorcerpurr/README.md

 # GJ-Sorcerpurr
-Unity game submission for VGDC's Luigi's Jamsion 2019!
+Unity game submission for VGDC's Luigi's Jamsion!
 In this game, you play as a cat that defends the outside world from internal horrors by shooting fireballs.

 Play it here: https://taroble.itch.io/sorcerpurr